zigomir/rubber_ring/README.md

 image(s) you can drag and drop them on the image you wanted to change.
 Image will be automatically re-sized to the size that was set by developer/designer.

+### Preview

+The easiest way to preview your current work is to log out or even better, open it in a new browser where you are not logged in.

 ### Build and publish your pages

-`Preview` option in the menu will output entire page to `public/build` directory. `Publish` will upload current page to your production server, set in `publish.yml` file.
+`Build & Publish` option in the menu will first output entire page to `public/build` directory. `Publish` will upload/copy whole site to your production server, set in `publish.yml` file.

 ## As a developer I want to quickly setup editable pages